Thermochemical convection¶

 This example¶

-Here, we consider the entrainment of a thin, compositionally dense layer by thermal convection presented in [van Keken et al. (1997)] (https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/97JB01353).
+Here, we consider the entrainment of a thin, compositionally dense layer by thermal convection presented in van Keken et al. (1997).
 Inside a 2-D domain heated from below, a denser material sits at the bottom boundary beneath a lighter material.
-Whilst the compositional stratification is stable, heat transfer from the boundary generates positive buoyancy in the denser material, allowing thin tendrils to be entrained in the convective circulation.
+Whilst the compositional stratification is stable, heat transfer from the boundary generates positive buoyancy, allowing thin tendrils of denser material to be entrained by convective circulation.
 To resolve these tendrils using the level-set approach, significant mesh refinement is needed, making the simulation computationally expensive.
-This tutorial will be updated once the development of adaptive mesh refinement in Firedrake is complete.
+This tutorial will be updated soon once the development of adaptive mesh refinement in Firedrake is complete.
 We describe below the current implementation of this problem in G-ADOPT.

 As with all examples, the first step is to import the gadopt